 As a teenager, Mary Kim Titla came across United National Indian Tribal Youth (UNITY) in a newsletter she’d picked up in a San Carlos Apache tribal office in southeastern Arizona, and that lit a spark.
-For over four decades, UNITY has promoted personal development and leadership among Native youth.
+Since its founding in 1976, UNITY has promoted personal development and leadership among Native youth.
 She begged her parents to take her to a UNITY conference in Oklahoma, a trip that set her on her path.
 “UNITY allowed me to realize that I can shoot for the stars, that I can become a leader in my own way,” Titla says.

 Empowering Native Americans through UNITY

 The United National Indian Tribal Youth (UNITY) elevates and supports the voices of young Native Americans as they work to strengthen their communities.